CosmWasm/cw-plus/packages/cw20/README.md

 ### Messages

+`UploadLogo{url | embedded}` - If the `env.sender` is the allowed marketing account,
+this will either set a new URL reference where the logo is served, or allow them to upload a small (less than 5KB) SVG or PNG logo onto the blockchain to be served.

-`Mint{recipient, amount}` - If the `env.sender` is the allowed minter, this will create `amount` new tokens (updating total supply) and add them to the balance of `recipient`, as long as it does not exceed the cap.
+`UpdateMarketing{project, description, marketing}` - If the `env.sender` is the allowed marketing account, this will update some marketing-related metadata on the contract.

 ### Queries

-`Minter{}` - Returns who and how much can be minted.
-Return type is `MinterResponse {minter, cap}`.
-Cap may be unset.
+`MarketingInfo{}` - Returns marketing-related metadata.
+Return type is `MarketingInfoResponse {project, description, logo, marketing}`.

-If the cap is set, it defines the maximum `total_supply` that may ever exist.
-If initial supply is 1000 and cap is `Some(2000)`, you can only mint 1000 more tokens.
-However, if someone then burns 500 tokens, the minter can mint those 500 again.
-This allows for dynamic token supply within a set of parameters, especially when the minter is a smart contract.
+`DownloadLogo{}` - If the token's logo was previously uploaded to the blockchain (see `UploadLogo` message), then it returns the raw data to be displayed in a browser.
+Return type is `DownloadLogoResponse{ mime_type, data }`.

 ### Queries